nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 `Patient Records` documents the patient's previous visits to the doctor and includes detailed information of those visits (e.g. patient's symptoms, diagnosis and date/time of the medical treatment).

-`Appointment Scheduling` helps the you schedule future appointments with your patients.
+`Appointment Scheduling` helps the you schedule future appointments with your patients (e.g. appointment date, time and reason for appointment).

 These features come together to help you easily manage their patients' information.
 You can now provide their patients with better service by being able to retrieve their patients' information quickly and easily.